Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/raw/master/images/create_sl.png" height="20">

-Select a name like STARCCM_Private_SecList
+Select a name like OPENFOAM_Private_SecList

 Add an Ingress Rule with CIDR 10.0.0.0/16 and select All Protocols